David-Tam/ML-Bank-Churn/README.md

 # ML-Bank-Churn
 This is a machine learning exerxise that aims to predict if a bank customer is going to leave the bank or continue to be a costumer.
+Note that gradient-boosting frameworks XGBoost and LightGBM are used to perform this task.

 The description can be found in: